 James Beasley - Year 11

 Megan Clark - Year 11

 James Hayhurst - Year 10

 See what we have been up to in the LRC this year !

 How do I get a locker?

-All Year 7 are issued with a locker as required.
+All Year 7 students are issued with a locker as required.
 There are a set amount of lockers available per year group in each college and we encourage our Year 7 students to secure these within the first two days.

 To secure a locker you can pay a £5 refundable deposit via www.parentpay.com with your login.